-Garden & Nutrition
+Through Garden and Nutrition Education:

 We grow food.
 We promote good nutrition by planting, tending, harvesting and eating organic fruit, vegetables and herbs.